 The Canada Caregiver Credit brought three main changes:

 1. The dependant you’re supporting must be “infirm”.

-This means that your family member must be dependant upon you due to a physical or mental condition or “infirmity”.
+This means that your family member must be dependent upon you due to a physical or mental condition or “infirmity”.
 In the past, if you lived with a parent or grandparent over the age of 65, you were eligible for the former Caregiver Amount, even if the senior wasn’t “infirm”.
 That’s’ no longer the case.

 3. Partial credit is available if your dependant’s income is too high.

-Previously, if your dependant’s income was over $14,000, you may have been excluded from claiming any tax credits.
-The Canada Caregiver Credit features a more generous income limit for the full and partial credit.
+The Canada Caregiver Credit features a more generous income limit for full and partial credit.